-Reporting Depreciation and Section 179 Deduction Differences for Property Placed in Service After September 10, 2001
+Reporting Depreciation and Section 179 Deduction Differences for Property Placed in Service After September 10, 2001 Create a Kentucky Form 4562 by entering Kentucky at the top center of a federal Form 4562 above Depreciation and Amortization.
+For property placed into service from September 10, 2001 through December 31, 2019: In Part I, line 1 enter the Kentucky limit of \$25,000 and in Part I, line 3 enter the Kentucky phaseout amount of \$200,000.
+For property placed into service on or after January 1, 2020: in Part I, line 1, enter the Kentucky limit of \$100,000 and the phaseout threshold does not apply for purposes of determining Kentucky depreciation.
+For property placed into service between September 10, 2001 and December 31, 2019, the maximum allowable IRC §179 deduction for Kentucky purposes is reduced dollar-for-dollar by the amount by which the cost of qualifying IRC §179 property placed in service during the year exceeds the threshold.
+In determining the IRC §179 deduction for Kentucky for property placed into service between September 10, 2001 and December 31, 2019, the income limitation on Line 11 should be determined by using Kentucky net income before the IRC §179 deduction instead of federal taxable income.

-Create a Kentucky Form 4562 by entering Kentucky at the top center of a federal Form 4562 above Depreciation and Amortization.
-In Part I, line 1 enter the Kentucky limit of \$25,000 and in Part I, line 3 enter the Kentucky phase-out amount of \$200,000.
-In Part II, strike through and ignore line 14, Special depreciation allowance for qualified property placed in service during the tax year.
+In Part II, strikethrough and ignore line 14, Special depreciation allowance for qualified property placed in service during the tax year.

-Use the created Kentucky Form 4562 to compute Kentucky depreciation and Section 179 deduction in accordance with the IRC in effect on December 31, 2001.
+Use the created Kentucky Form 4562 to compute Kentucky depreciation and Section 179 deduction in accordance with the IRC in effect on December 31, 2001, for property placed into service from September 10, 2001 through December 31, 2019, or the IRC in effect on December 31, 2003 for property placed into service on or after January 1, 2020.
 Note: In determining the Section 179 deduction for Kentucky the income limitation on line 11 is Kentucky net income before the Section 179 deduction instead of federal taxable income.
 Enclose the created Kentucky Form 4562 to Form 740 and enter the amount of Kentucky depreciation from line 22 on line 12.